weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 4.3 Definition Suppose we have two complex functions, f and g, both defined on E. Byf 4g we mean the function which assigns to each point x of E the number f(x) + g(x).
-Similarly we define the difference f — g, the product fg, and the quotient f/g of the two functions, with the understanding that the quo- tient is defined only at those points x of E at which g(x) # 0.
+Similarly we define the difference f - g, the product fg, and the quotient f/g of the two functions, with the understanding that the quo- tient is defined only at those points x of E at which g(x) # 0.
 Iff assigns to each point x of E the same number c, then f is said to be a constant function, or simply a constant, and we write f =c.
 Iff and g are real functions, and if f(x) = g(x) for every x € E, we shall sometimes write f > g, for brevity.
-Similarly, iff and g¢ map E into R*, we define f + g and f, g by
+Similarly, iff and gc map E into R*, we define f + g and f, g by

 T+)(x) =x) + g(x), (89x =x). g(x);
 and if A is a real number, (Af)(x) = M(x).